XrizZ/GLFontRenderer/README.md

 ![Demo App](demo-01/FontLibrary/Documentation/screenshotDemoApp.png "Screenshot from the newly added Demo App.")

 # Plans
-- I'm also considering to implement glow, dropshadow and outline for the SDF fonts.
+- I'm considering to implement glow, dropshadow and outline for the SDF fonts.
 - Adding a Make Script.
 - Lastly, I'm planning on porting this to Vulkan.